-NOTE *: The value horizontalDatumValue specifies the horizontal Coordinate Reference System.
+NOTE *: The value horizontalCRS specifies the horizontal Coordinate Reference System.
 At the time of writing, S-100 does not yet provide a mechanism for this value’s definition within HDF5 encoding.
 Consequently, this configuration causes a deviation from S-100.
 The horizontal datum is implicitly defined by this CRS because each horizontal CRS consists of a coordinate system and a datum.
+S-102 does not use “user defined” CRS as mentioned in S-100 Table 10c-6.

 NOTE **: The baseCRS is the geodetic CRS on which the projected CRS is based.
 In particular, the datum of the base CRS is also used for the derived CRS (see S-100 Table 6-6).